srujan-patil/nginx/README.md

 🔥 Enjoy using Nginx!
 If this guide helped you, give it a ⭐ on GitHub! 🚀✨

-## How to Use This File
-- Copy the entire content above.
-- Create a new repository on GitHub.
-- Add a `README.md` file.
-- Paste the copied content and commit!

-This `README.md` is GitHub-ready, well-structured, and formatted for readability.
-Let me know if you need any tweaks! 🚀

 ## ⚙️ Start, Stop & Reload